ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-IndefiniteRange represents an range of integer values, bounded on one side by negative infinity or positive infinity.
+An half-bounded range of integer values, bounded on one side by an integer and on the other by negative infinity or positive infinity.

 **Information Model**